;

 Latest monthly UK Furniture & Flooring Sector Report

-Report: March 2025 3-minute read Furniture & Flooring – Retail Economics Index Furniture & Flooring sales rose by xx% year-on-year in February, marking the first uplift since August 2023, when the category recorded a xx% in... read more
+Report: June 2025 3 minute read Furniture & Flooring – Retail Economics Index Furniture and flooring sales rose xx% in May, maintaining positive momentum.
+Quarterly growth slowed (+xx%) and the category is still in decline (-xx%)... read more

 View Archive